-- if you are allergic (hypersensitive) to macrogol 3350, sodium chloride, sodium hydrogen carbonate, potassium chloride, or any of the other ingredients of this medicine
+- You are allergic (hypersensitive) to macrogol 3350, sodium chloride, sodium hydrogen carbonate, potassium chloride, or any of the other ingredients of this medicine

-- if you have a perforation in the wall of your intestine
+- You have a perforation in the wall of your intestine

-- if you have a blockage in your intestine
+- You have a blockage in your intestine

-- if you have paralysis of the intestine (for example, your intestines may stop working due to intestinal surgery or severe infection)
+- You have paralysis of the intestine (for example, your intestines may stop working due to intestinal surgery or severe infection)

-- if you have ulcerative colitis, Crohn’s disease or toxic megacolon
+- You have ulcerative colitis, Crohn’s disease or toxic megacolon

-If any of these applies to you, please talk to your doctor, pharmacist or nurse for further advice.
+If any of these apply to you, please talk to your doctor, pharmacist or nurse for further advice.

 Warnings and precautions

 Talk to your doctor, pharmacist or nurse before taking Laxido Orange to treat faecal impaction, as prior to taking this medicine it should be confirmed that you have this condition.
 When taking Laxido Orange you should continue to take plenty of fluids.
 The fluid content of Laxido Orange should not replace your regular liquid intake.